 The Gaiam Yoga Beginner’s DVD kit contains three DVDs including nine full-length, beginner workouts by master yogis, Suzanne Deason, Rod Stryker, Patricia Walden, and Rodney Yee.
 The yoga routines include detailed instructions and are accompanied by gentle, relaxing music.

 The setting is in front of calming and gorgeous scenery to help you envision that you are in a tranquil place.
-This comprehensive beginner yoga DVD kit gives you the option to choose which instructor you like best, and will provide you with a strong foundation of yoga poses, the names of the poses, and thorough alignment tips.
+This comprehensive beginner yoga DVD kit gives you the option to choose which instructor you like best and will provide you with a strong foundation of yoga poses.

 This kit contains a 40-page guide to 15 basic yoga poses for beginners.
 The guide includes a brief history of the practice of yoga along with step-by-step instructions for the poses, transition moves, and modifications for safety.